Sarah Saldaña: Post-DHS Commentary on Immigration and Justice Issues

 In June 2018, Saldaña, then retired and living in Dallas, Texas, spoke out publicly against Trump administration “zero-tolerance” immigration policies.
 “Every dollar we spend in criminally pursuing an immigrant mother, or father or infant,” Saldaña said, “is money taken away from [pursuing] drug cartels, financial crime or cyber hacking.
 Stuff that impacts the American public much more than an immigrant working on your front lawn.”
 She wrote an OpEd in Time magazine to the same effect.

 On February 28, 2020, Saldaña and Matthew D. Orwig, who like Saldaña also served as a U.S. Attorney in Texas, in his case appointed by President George W. Bush, wrote an OpEd in the Dallas Morning News on the importance of protecting the independence of the Department of Justice.

-On April 27, 2021, Saldaña gave an interview to the CBS News Dallas-Fort Worth affiliate calling for Congress to pass immigration reform, saying “the system is overwhelmed” and “legislation is the best fix, not a temporary Band Aid here and there.”
+On April 27, 2021, Saldaña gave an interview to the CBS News Dallas-Fort Worth affiliate calling for Congress to pass immigration reform, saying “the system is overwhelmed” and “legislation is the best fix, not a temporary Band Aid here and there”.
 To critics at both ends of the immigration debate she said “the wish was to keep us a nation onto our own, an island onto our own.
 As I say, that is just not realistic.
 On the other side, we have individuals advocate for the immigrant population who say, just let everybody in, that is not going to happen.
 It would be illegal to allow that happen.”
 She called for additional resources for ICE to work with church and community organizations.

 Honors and personal life

-Among Saldaña’s awards and recognitions are the 2017 Dallas Women Lawyers Louise B. Raggio Award, 2015 Southern Methodist University Distinguished Hispanic Alumna; 2014 Trailblazer of the Year, Hispanic Women’s Network of Texas; 2012 Southern Methodist University Law Distinguished Alumna – Government Service; 2012 La Luz Achievement, Dallas Hispanic Bar Association; and the 2012 Mujeres en Acción (Women in Action), UT Chicano/Hispanic Law Students Association.
+Among Saldaña's awards and recognitions are the 2017 Dallas Women Lawyers Louise B. Raggio Award, 2015 Southern Methodist University Distinguished Hispanic Alumna; 2014 Trailblazer of the Year, Hispanic Women's Network of Texas; 2012 Southern Methodist University Law Distinguished Alumna – Government Service; 2012 La Luz Achievement, Dallas Hispanic Bar Association; and the 2012 Mujeres en Acción (Women in Action), UT Chicano/Hispanic Law Students Association.

-Saldaña is married to Marine veteran Don Templin, now a retired attorney.
+Saldaña is married to Marine veteran Don Templin, a retired attorney.
 She had two sons and a daughter.
 She is a member of the Unitarian Church.
 She has served as a board member or leader of a number of bar, religious and charitable organizations.
-A sister, Marisela Saldaña, was a district court judge for District 148 in Corpus Christi, Texas, in 2006-2010.
+A sister, Marisela Saldaña, was a district court judge for District 148 in Corpus Christi, Texas, in 2006–2010.